pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

     - web-apps
 ---

-As a developer, I get lots of ideas for web apps --- little things, mostly: new ways to keep track of my kids' allowances, habit trackers, shopping lists, and to be honest, most of them never see the light of day.
-Every once in a while, though, an idea will hang around long enough to convince me to do something about it, and I'll be forced to confront the dreaded decision of what to use for the technology stack.
+As a developer, I get lots of ideas for web apps --- little things, mostly: nifty ways to keep track of my kids' allowances, habit trackers, shopping lists.
+The trouble, though, is that most of them never see the light of day, in part because I get so hung up trying to decide on the technology stack.

-As a JavaScript developer, I have options --- too many, in fact.
-Thanks to the massive JavaScript community and ecosystem, I've got roughly a hundred and twenty million libraries and frameworks to choose from, and keeping up them all is basically impossible.
-Which is why, when I just want to get something done, I'll often reach for a combination of tools known collectively as [the MERN stack](https://www.mongodb.com/mern-stack).
+The problem isn't just what to use for the app, either.
+Yes, that decision can be a challenging one, in light of the hundred-and-fifty-million-odd libraries and frameworks I have to choose from as a JavaScript developer.
+But at the same time, I know I can also cut through a lot of that difficulty by going with a combination of tools I already know well --- like [the MERN stack](https://www.mongodb.com/mern-stack), for example.

-MERN-stack apps are three-tier web applications built with [MongoDB](https://www.mongodb.com/), [Express](https://expressjs.com/), [React](https://reactjs.org/), and [Node.js](https://nodejs.org/).
-You can read all about them [in the MongoDB docs](https://www.mongodb.com/mern-stack), but the gist is that they allow you use a single language --- JavaScript (or TypeScript, if you like) --- to manage all three layers of the application stack: the front end, as a single-page app built statically with React; the back end, as a REST API managed with Express; and the database, as a collection of JSON-like documents with MongoDB.
-The MERN might not _always_ the best tool for the job, but for the kinds of apps I tend to find myself building, it usually works out pretty well.
+MERN-stack apps are three-tier web apps built with [MongoDB](https://www.mongodb.com/), [Express](https://expressjs.com/), [React](https://reactjs.org/), and [Node.js](https://nodejs.org/).
+You can read all about them [in the MongoDB docs](https://www.mongodb.com/mern-stack), but the gist is that they allow you use one language --- JavaScript (or TypeScript, if you like) --- to manage all three layers of the application stack: the front end as a single-page app built statically with React; the back end as a REST API managed with Express; and the database as a collection of JSON-like documents with MongoDB.
+MERN might not _always_ the right tool for the job, but for the kinds of apps I tend to find myself building, it generally works out pretty well.

 ![The tiers of a typical web application: front end, back end, and database](./tiers.png)

-Of course, once I'm done _building_ whatever MERN app I've chosen to build, I'm faced with a whole other problem: figuring out how to get it off of my laptop and onto the web.
+The bigger problem is that once I'm _finished_ building, I'm faced with a whole other problem: figuring out how to get the app off of my laptop and onto the actual web.

-The cloud hasn't made this very easy for developers.
-From choosing a cloud provider to figuring out the right resources to use (and how to use them), setting up networking, debugging permissions, and so on, can all be overwhelming --- and the truth is that as a developer, I really don't want to have to deal with any of it.
-What I want is to be able to focus on my app, and when I'm ready to ship it, push my code to a repository and wait patiently for a URL to emerge that I can paste into a browser and have everything _just work_.
+The cloud hasn't made this an easy task for developers.
+Choosing a cloud provider, deciding which resources to use (and how to use them), setting up networking, debugging permissions, navigating billing, and all the rest, can be overwhelming --- and that's before you've given a single thought to anything having to do with automation or infrastructure as code.
+Most developers, myself included, would generally prefer not deal with any of this.
+What we want, I think, is to be able to focus our apps, and we're ready to ship, push our code to a repository and wait patiently for a URL to emerge that we can paste into a browser and have everything _just work_.

-Which is why I was so delighted to discover the [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform).
+Which is why I was so delighted when I discovered [DigitalOcean's App Platform](https://www.digitalocean.com/products/app-platform).

-If you've used DigitalOcean before, you know they're all about making infrastructure accessible to developers.
-But what you might not know (or at least I didn't myself until recently) is that you can do a lot more with DigitalOcean than just [virtual machines](https://www.digitalocean.com/products/droplets).
-App Platform is a [fairly new](https://www.digitalocean.com/blog/introducing-digitalocean-app-platform-reimagining-paas-to-make-it-simpler-for-you-to-build-deploy-and-scale-apps), fully-managed platform service that offers a set of high-level abstractions made to align with the tiers of a typical web application.
-If what you're looking for is a way to manage this kind of application, App Platform is definitely an option worth considering --- and as you'll see, with Pulumi and a little bit of code, you can manage the whole process without ever leaving the comfort of your IDE.
+If you've used DigitalOcean before, you know it's all about making infrastructure more accessible to developers.
+What you may not know, though, or at least I didn't myself until recently, is that you can do a lot more with DigitalOcean than just [virtual machines](https://www.digitalocean.com/products/droplets).
+A [fairly new](https://www.digitalocean.com/blog/introducing-digitalocean-app-platform-reimagining-paas-to-make-it-simpler-for-you-to-build-deploy-and-scale-apps), fully-managed platform service (think [Heroku](https://heroku.com)), App Platform gives you a set of high-level abstractions built to align with the tiers of a typical web application, which means you can focus on what you care about most --- your app --- and leave the infrastructure and its management to someone else.
+It's a compelling option for anyone looking to deploy and manage any web application (MERN or otherwise), and as you'll see, with Pulumi and a little bit of code, you can easily do so without ever having to leave the comfort of your IDE.

-So let's build ourselves a MERN app and deploy it on App Platform with Pulumi.
-As the aim is to focus on the infrastructure and how to code it, we'll start with a pre-baked web application  --- a web-based grocery list --- and map its tiers to App Platform constructs before wiring everything up with Pulumi.
+So let's build ourselves a MERN app and deploy it on DigitalOcean with Pulumi.
+Given the goal is to focus primarily on the infrastructure and how to code it, we'll start with a pre-baked web application --- a simple grocery list --- mapping its tiers to App Platform constructs and wiring everything up with Pulumi.

 ## First steps: setting up {#setting-up}